Lessons From Brazilian Culture: Ready To Get Touchy And Personal?

 Establishing a good business relationship in Brazil takes up more time than usual.
 Think of it as a personal challenge.
 The good thing is that everyone has an equal start.
 If you’re an unknown player in the market or just set to conquer Latin America, a firm yet warm impression will open doors.

-How come Brazilians take everything so personally?
-Bellow we’ve gathered basic tips on local business etiquette.
-To help you understand why it’s important to follow the unwritten rules, we’ve researched the cultural reason behind.
+How come Brazilians are touchy people and take everything so personally?
+What are the basics of Brazilian culture relationships?
+Below we’ve gathered basic tips on local business etiquette.
+To help you understand why it’s important to follow the unwritten rules, we’ve researched Brazilian people’s culture and the reasons that make it unique.

 Anyone Said “Group Photo”?